A Sheaf-Theoretic Construction of Shape Space: A Homotopy Sheaf on Shape Space

 \subsection{Sites and Homotopy Sheaves}

-Grothendieck topologies provide a way of generalizing sheaves to contravariant functors on a general category $\cC$.
+Grothendieck topologies provide a way of generalizing sheaves to contravariant functors on a general category $\cC$, like the poset $\CS(\R^d)$.
 Covers of an open set are replaced with collections of morphisms that have certain ``cover-like'' properties.

 \begin{defn}[Grothendieck Pre-topology, cf.\cite{artin}] Let $\cC$ be a category with pullbacks.
 A \define{basis for a Grothendieck topology} (or a \define{pre-topology}) on $\mathcal{C}$ requires specifying for each object $U\in\cC$ a collections of \define{admissible covers} of $U$.
 This collection of covers must be closed under the following operations: \begin{enumerate} \item (Isomorphism) If $f:U'\to U$ is an isomorphism then $\{f:U' \to U\}$ is a cover. \item (Composition) If $\{f_i: U_i\to U\}$ is a cover of $U$ and if for each $i$ we have a cover $\{g_{i,j}:U_{i,j} \to U_{i}\}$ then the composition $\{f_i\circ g_{i,j}: U_{i,j}\to U\}$ is also a cover. \item (Base Change) If $\{f_i:U_i \to U\}$ is a cover and $V\to U$ is any morphism then the pullback $\{\pi_i: V\times_U U_i \to V \} $ is a cover as well \end{enumerate} As the name suggests, the above data specifies a genuine Grothendieck topology on $\cC$.
 A category equipped with a Grothendieck topology is known as a \define{site}. \end{defn}